Nov 2024

 My wife’s parents were busy helping with my wife’s sisters 2 kids while her husband was in a different country for 6 months for work.
 My parents were busy caretaking my maternal grandmother who is in her 90s with dementia.
 The grandparents on both sides didn’t have anymore bandwidth with which to help us even if they’d wanted to.

-It took us a bit of time to realise we needed to reach outside the family for assistance.
+It took us a long time to realise we needed to reach outside the family for assistance.
 For professional help.
 So we started looking for a nanny.
 We decided finding a nanny was the option that most aligned with our values.
-But from the time we realised we needed help and actually finding that help was a long time.
+But from the moment we realised we needed help and actually finding that help took longer than we thought.

 What I would have done differently if I had my time again is I would have found the help before we needed it.
 The mistake I made is I relied too heavily on our families who were themselves preoccupied.
+I didn’t realise that the village concept doesn’t actually exist anymore and the village that does exist, is just a form of burnout for parents as well as grandparents.
 I should have spent the time finding and filtering and engaging the professional help while we had the bandwidth before our daughter arrived.

 I think every new parent has to do one of a few configurations.
 Either you engage a nanny, an au paire or you have the grandparents close to you.
-Those are the only configurations as far as I’m concerned that allow you to raise kids while also retaining your mental health.
+Those are the only configurations as far as I’m concerned that allow you to raise kids while also retaining your mental health and having a career.
 You have to pick one of them.
-I don’t think it’s possible to have a kid without using one of them.
+I don’t think it’s possible to have a kid without doing one of them.

 This goes across the board for more roles than just baby related.
 I should have engaged cleaners more often earlier than I did.
 I should have gotten a dog walker for our 2 Spoodles earlier than I did.
 I should have hired a professional chef to cook our meals earlier than I did.
 I should have gotten a gardener earlier.
 I should have gotten a therapist to talk about how hard it all was earlier.
 I waited way too long to offload the work that was on our plates and it was a mistake that cost us a lot of our sanity and happiness.